IstariRobotics/egohub/CONTRIBUTING.md

         frame_rate = self.config.get("frame_rate", 30.0)
         logging.info(f"Using frame rate: {frame_rate}")

-        # Example: Write placeholder data
+        # Example: Create a group for some data
-        num_frames = 100 # Replace with actual frame count
+        metadata_group = traj_group.create_group("metadata")
+        metadata_group.attrs["source_dataset"] = self.name

         # ... (rest of your processing logic)
 ```

-### Step 4: Handling Skeleton Data (If Applicable)
+### Step 4: Handling Skeleton Data

-If your dataset includes full-body skeleton data, you **must** remap it to the library's canonical skeleton format.
-This is enforced by the `BaseAdapter`, which requires you to implement two properties.
+If your dataset includes full-body skeleton data, you must remap it to the library's canonical skeleton format.
+This involves two parts.

 1.  **Define the Source Skeleton**: In your adapter class, implement `source_joint_names` and `source_skeleton_hierarchy` to describe the skeleton provided by your dataset.
-You can define these lists and dictionaries directly in your adapter file or, for complex skeletons, in `egohub/constants.py`.
+These properties are **required** for all adapters, so if your dataset does not include skeletons, simply return an empty list and dictionary, respectively.

     ```python
-    from egohub.constants import CANONICAL_SKELETON_JOINTS # For reference

     # In your AwesomeEgoAdapter class:
     @property
     def source_joint_names(self) -> list[str]: